 Lighting and Hardware Swaps

-Once storage is optimized, small finishing touches complete the transformation:
+Once storage is in order, small finishing touches complete the transformation:

 Common Small Kitchen Design Mistakes to Avoid